 Landscaping the Forest

 Hatfield Forest was acquired by the Houblon family in 1729.
 They set about modifying the medieval forest they had acquired by developing the central area as a so-called "pleasure ground".
 They would ride through the Forest to this from their main residence at nearby Hallingbury Place.
 The initial landscaping included the creation of a lake and the provision of a lakeside picnic shelter, the Shell House.
 In 1757, the renowned landscape architect, Lancelot Capability Brown, provided a plan for modifying the lake, part of which was implemented.
-The range of tree species was extended beyond native types such as oak and hornbeam, to include planes, conifers and chestnuts, planted in prominent positions.
+The range of tree species was extended beyond native types such as oak and horn-beam, to include planes, conifers and chestnuts, planted in prominent positions.
 In the late 17th century, the original coppices had been modified by the introduction of 'rides', intersecting at a central point, following Continental influences.
-Trails in the forest can become very muddy during the winter months, so this route is best enjoyed from April to October.

 Lakeside Café TL 538198

 The starting point for this walk is the hard standing area in front of the cafe.
 Before heading off, look around to see newly cleared scrub, extending towards a new fence and beyond.
 This is part of a project to recreate the lakeside parkland suggested in the Capability Brown plan.
 Low grade scrub has been removed, to expose some mature standard trees.
 The ground has been cleared and reseeded.
 Previously unseen views of the lake have been opened up.
 Now set off towards the right of an old oak tree surrounded by a low fence.
 This tree is 450 year old oak, pre-dating Brown by about 170 years.
 Head towards a wooden platform on the the edge of the lake (1).
 If you look further along the lake shore, towards your left, you can see a London Plane.
 Almost directly opposite, on the other side of the lake, is a clump of Scots Pines rising above the general tree line.